Intertain: Chapter 08

 Controllers were passed around and everyone participated in a tournament.
 The mode that we committed to involved racing to the heights.
 Some of us stacked in haste, gaining much verticality early on without a sturdy base.
 These towers came crashing down before touching the finish line.
 Others overcompensated and fixated so much on width as though they distrusted the solid ground beneath.
 These towers didn’t get very far upward.
 In the end, it was Janice who struck a neat balance between speed and stability.
 And with a little help from magical vines, she assembled a graceful pillar that stretched its roots and scraped the skies, soaring above all competition.

 “Where were you when I laid the earth’s foundation?” was the rhetorical question directed at a restless Job back in the day.
 The Lord, who provided the cornerstone on which our cities are built, demanded humility from man.
 Furthermore, as cornerstones go, the New Testament reveals yet another — the eternal Rock older than creation, and upon whom our lives are established and redeemed: Jesus Christ himself.
 In light of this, KJ concluded our evening by urging us to respond to the One who has laid such firm foundation.
 That is to say, while our eyes may ever be dazzled by creation, our hearts must turn to the Creator.
-We circled back to the first chapter of Romans, where it persists with the admonitory plea from verse 20:
+We circled back to the first chapter of Romans, one that persists with the admonitory plea from verse 20:

 For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.
 Although they claimed to be wise, they became fools and exchanged the glory of the immortal God for images made to look like a mortal human being and birds and animals and reptiles.